KonstT-math/Logistic-Regression-and-Preprocessing_2/README.md

 # Logistic-Regression-and-Preprocessing_2
-Logistic regression in pure python, preprocessing of dataset breast-cancer.csv
+Logistic regression in pure python and in pytorch, preprocessing of dataset breast-cancer.csv

 Remarks: